Geoscientist Career Overview

 - Provide supervision and guidance to assigned junior staff regarding the performance of specific project tasks

-- Assist with commercial analyses for continued development and new opportunity generation
+- Assist with commercial analysis for continued development and new opportunity generation

 - Make technical presentations to internal audiences regarding projects, and represent the company externally as needed

-- Perform and coordinate 3D geocellular reservoir modeling projects in multiple play types, in order to develop field development strategies to maximize recovery, and to coordinate modeling efforts with outside contractors
+- Perform and coordinate 3D geocellular reservoir modeling projects in multiple play types, to develop field development strategies to maximize recovery, and to coordinate modeling efforts with outside contractors

 How to Become a Geoscientist

 To get an entry-level job, you will need a bachelor's degree in geology.
 Most employers will also accept a degree in engineering, physics, biology, chemistry, mathematics, or computer science.
 However, coursework in geology is a must.
-A master's degree will open more doors, and a Ph.D. is necessary if you want to become a researcher or teach at a college or university.
+A master's degree will open more doors, and a Ph.D. is necessary if you'd like to become a researcher.
+You'll also need one in case you'd like to teach at a college or university.

 In addition to education and licensing requirements, you must also have certain soft skills, or personal qualities, to succeed in this occupation.